SPANDigital/presidium-core/README.md

 The following build scripts manage the main workflows:
 - `npm install` : Installs all npm and Jekyll dependencies required to build, run and publish your site.
 - `npm start` : Serves the Jekyll site from `dist/site` and Watches for any changes to `content` and `media`.
-- `npm run generate` : Generate site structure and prepare sources in `dist/src`.
 - `npm run build` : Build your Jekyll site to `dist/site`.
 - `npm run gh-pages` : Publishes `dist/site` to a `gh-pages` branch in your current repo.
+- `npm run generate` : Generate site structure and prepare Jekyll sources in `dist/src`.

 ### Configuration
 Site configuration such as the site name and menu structure can be done in `_config.yml`.
 Changes made to config require a site rebuild to take effect.